 3.12 How do I pray the Rosary?

 While praying the rosary, we recall certain events in the lives of Jesus and Mary.
 These events are called the ‘mysteries of the rosary’.
 The rosary is like a wreath of prayers (roses) that we offer to Mary, while we ask for her prayer.
-The structure of the rosary is briefly described in the #TwGOD app.

 How does the Church pray to Mary?